osmandapp/web/main/docs/versions/future-ios.md

 [This menu item](https://osmand.net/docs/user/personal/tracks/manage-tracks#three-dots-menu) allows you [to select the folders and routes](https://osmand.net/docs/user/personal/tracks/manage-tracks#selection-mode) you need for further management.

-## 3D Icons of My Location
+## 3D My location Icons

 ![3D icon](../../blog/2024-06-20-ios-4-8/img/3d_icon.png)

-3D icons for ["My Location"](https://osmand.net/docs/user/personal/profiles#profile-appearance) have been added.
+A new 3D view has been added for [My Location](../user/personal/profiles.md#profile-appearance) icons, which improves their visualization on the map.
+These changes bring the appearance of the icons in alignment with the 3D tilt of the map.

 ## Color Palettes